mac-comp127/weather-display/SELF_EVALUATION.md

 # Reflection

-Briefly reflect, in writing, on your experience solving this exercise.
-What did you miss?
-What did you wish you did better?
-What challenges did you face, and how did you overcome them?
+Briefly reflect in writing on your experience solving this exercise.
+Just a sentence or two in response to each question is plenty.

+**How did this exercise go for you?
+What was the tricky part?**

+**What is something you wish you'd done in hindsight?
+Write a note to your future self reminding you how to notice that it's time to do that thing:**